sormiston/SquirrelTales/HIGHLIGHTS.md

 ### :triangular_flag_on_post: Challenge: Make the .PNG map an interactive element, with clickable surfaces resulting in new data queries

 ### :mag: Situational Detail:
 :pushpin:  The map is a .png file intended by design to "break out" of usual viewport dimensions by being fixed at 4200px width and 900px height.
 :pushpin:  The map .png image includes grid-lines (embedded in the image) to show the division of Central Park by hectare.
-:pushpin:The hectares are identified on the map and in the corresponding JSON file according to XY coordinates, where X in range \[1, 42], Y in range \[A,J], and JSON values schematized as nnA (n = number, A = alphabetical, ex.
+:pushpin:   Hectares are identified on the map and in the corresponding JSON file according to XY coordinates, where X in range \[1, 42], Y in range \[A,J], and JSON values schematized as nnA (n = number, A = alphabetical, ex.
 01A).
 :white_check_mark:   The objective UX is to allow the user to click a hectare and fetch a random story scoped to that selected hectare, even though there is no interactivity presented by the static .png image.

 ### :bulb: Solution:
 Javascript should generate a matrix of elements, associating an onClick event listener and unique id label to each at creation time.
-Each unique id label will have to be created dynamically, provided by the indices of the loops generating the grid matrix, and they should coincide exactly with the correspoding hectare key values present in the JSON data to facilitate retrieval.
+Each unique id label will be created dynamically and should coincide exactly with the corresponding values in the JSON data, to facilitate retrieval.
-These divs will then be appended to the parent DOM element aliased as mapView.
-There, they will be organized into their exact place on a CSS Grid overlay, where they will line up against the intrinsic image grid lines on the image below to a perfect fit.
-To enable this, the divs will be given Grid row and column values of 1fr x 1fr in the context of a 42fr x 9fr parent grid.
+The clicklable div elements will then be appended to the parent DOM and organized into their exact places above the correct hectares on the map by a CSS Grid overlay.
+The fit between the clickable div space and the space described by the map grid lines should be perfect.
+To enable this, CSS rules give each div Grid row and column values of 1fr x 1fr, while the grid parent's dimensions run 42fr x 9fr.

 ```function generateGrid(colStart: number, colEnd: number, rowStart: number, rowEnd:number) {
   for (let i = rowStart; i <= rowEnd; i++) {